scholarslab/scholarslab.github.io/collections/_posts/2018-09-13-building-ourselves-up-to-build-things.md

 layout: post
 slug: building-ourselves-up-to-build-things
 title: Building Ourselves Up to Build Things
-categories:
+category: blog
+tags:
 - Grad Student Research
-tags:
 - praxis program
+- learning
 ---

 I’m a [Praxis](http://praxis.scholarslab.org/) fellow this year and a PhD student in Spanish.
 (You might also remember me as [the one who really loves public writing](http://scholarslab.org/digital-humanities/writing-in-public-on-purpose-at-washington-lee-university/); you’re going to be reading a _lot_ of blog posts from me this year.)
 And I’m a coder, apparently.